jwplayer/ott-web-app/docs/features/video-protection.md

 ### Token generation

-This is how a decoded token looks like:
+This is what a decoded token looks like:

 ```
 {